Date reviewed: July 2017 | Tested by: John Milbank | Price: £106.25 | Weight: 6.03kg | https://securityforbikes.com/

 Using 42” bolt croppers, we could only put light surface damage on the chain, making it highly resistant to this virtually silent form of attack.

 With a very noisy sledge hammer attack, using an improvised anvil and giving ourselves plenty of space, we were able to break it in 3 minutes, the link’s weld cracking after 2 minutes 5 seconds.
 Keep in mind that if used correctly, freeze spray will substantially reduce the attack time of most chains, so it’s always important to keep it clear of the ground.

-In our perfect theft conditions, with plenty of space using our main-powered angle-grinder and 1.2mm disc, we cut through the chain in 10.1 seconds.
+In our perfect theft conditions, with plenty of space using our main-powered angle-grinder and 1.2mm disc, we cut through the chain in a relatively short space of time.